DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-2) Latin America Challenges
+2) Latin American Challenges

-Barclays has noted that although Latin America has been a key market for many European Staples companies over the last two years, 'cracks' are beginning to appear.
+Barclays has noted that although Latin America has been a key market for many European staples companies over the last two years, ‘cracks’ are beginning to appear.

 3) Weak Sales In Türkiye